01 of 11

 Storage You Won't Want to Hide

-If you glance around your home, it's pretty likely you've got a few baskets tossed here and there, but they're likely an accessory you don't spend much time thinking about.
+If you glance around your home, you've likely got a few baskets tossed here and there, but they're likely an accessory you don't spend much time thinking about.
 Sure, they do a good job of organizing your craft supplies or carrying your picnic lunch to the park, but they're often overlooked as statement pieces in their own right.
 It's time to rethink that notion.
 Baskets are cheap, lightweight and look great when proudly displayed in a room (after all, when was the last time you showed off your Rubbermaid storage?).

 There are endless weaves and materials to choose from, which makes it easy to match them to your personal style.
 Using a wicker basket to store throws is a common practice, but have you thought about using one to store wood for your fireplace, like in this stunning living space as seen on Minzuu?
 Another unexpected idea: Try storing coffee table books or photo albums next to your sofa instead of on your coffee table.Continue to 2 of 11 below.